yipmunallen/fourth-milestone-project/README.md

 The site should have a responsive design so that it can be viewed easily on mobile and desktop.

+### User Stories

-### Site Owner Goals
+- #### Site Owner Goals
 As a site owner I want to be able to:

-1. Create a visually appealing site with intuitive navigation.
+1. Create a visually appealing site with a strong brand identity.
-1. Add new products to my store
+1. Add products on the website so I can add new items to my stores
-1. Edit existing products in my store
+1. Edit existing products in my store so I can change product prices, descriptions, iamges and other product information.
-1. Delete product in my store
+1. Delete products on the website so I can remove items from my store
-1. Create new blog posts
+1. Create new blog posts so that I can engage with customers and add new content to the site
-1. Edit exising blog posts
+1. Edit existing blog posts in case I've made a mistake and what to make a change to it
-1. Delete exising blog posts
+1. Delete blog posts if I no longer what them on the site

-### User Stories
+1. Have links that direct users to our social sites for further engagement

+- #### Site User Goals
 As a site user I want to be able to:

 *Viewing and Navigation*

-1. Be able to easily navigate the site
+1. Be able to easily navigate the site so that I can quickly find what I am looking for
-1. View a list of all products available to purchase
+1. View a list of all products available so that I can purchase them
-1. View specific categories of products
+1. View specific categories of products so that I can filter for products that I'm interested in.
-1. View individual product details
+1. View individual product details so that I can decide if I want to make a purchase
-1. See how many items are in my cart
-1. Get feedback on the site when actions are performed
+1. Get feedback on the site when actions are performed so that I know if they have been successful or not

 *Sorting and Searching*

-1. Search the site
+1. Search the site so that I can quickly and easily find what I'm looking for.
-1. Filter products that I am viewing
+1. Filter products that I am viewing so that I can identify products that fit my budget or that have been recommended

 *Registration and User Accounts*

-1. Easily sign up, log in and log out of an account
+1. Easily sign up, log in and log out of an account so that I have a personal account and be able to view my profile
-1. Be able to save and edit default information in my account
+1. Recover my password if I forget it so that I can regain access to my account
+1. Receive an email confirmation after registering so I can verify my account registration was successful
-1. See my order history
+1. Have a personalised user profile so that I can view my order history and save default payment information

 *Purchasing and Checkout*

 1. Select the quantity of a product I want to buy
-1. View the items in my cart
+1. View the items in my cart so that I can confirm the items that I am purchasing along with the total cost
-1. Adjust the quantity of products in my cart
+1. Adjust the quantity of products in my cart in case i've make a mistake when adding them
+1. Remove an item from my cart if I no longer what to purchase it
-1. Easily enter my payment information
+1. Easily enter my payment information so that I can check out quickly
-1. Get confirmation that my order has been successfull
+1. Get an order confirmation after checkout to verify I haven't made any errors

 *Reviews*

+1. See previous reviews so that I can make an informed purchase
-1. Leave a review on a product
+1. Leave a review on a product so that I can inform other shoppers about whether it was a good purchase or not
-1. Edit and delete my review
+1. Edit my review in case I've made a mistake and what to make a change to it
+1. Delete my review if I no longer want it on the site

 *Blog*

-1. Leave comments on blog posts
+1. Leave comments on blog posts so that I engage with the store owners and other customers

 ### Design